salvoravida/react-class-hooks/README.md

 React 15.3.2 - 15.6.2 polyfill needed
 ----
-For React Versions 15.3.2 to 15.6.2 you have to import import `react-class-hooks/poly15` in your root index.js
+For React Versions 15.3.2 to 15.6.2 you have to import `react-class-hooks/poly15` in your root index.js
 ```javascript
 import React from 'react';
 import ReactDOM from 'react-dom';